udap/EIP/singular/README.md

 Singular is powerful and expressive in representing real-world objects such as people, collectibles, certificates, high-valued goods and products.

-By providing clever bridges toERC20 and ERC721 type of contract standards, Singular framework becomes a solid foundation for a truly decentralized asset exchange.
+By providing clever bridges to ERC20 and ERC721 type of contract standards, Singular framework becomes a solid foundation for a truly decentralized asset exchange.

 But....